nightfallai/nightfall_code_scanner/README.md

     }
     ```

-    - exclusionType specifies either a REGEX or WORD_LIST, similar to how you define a customized regex or word list detector
+    - exclusionType specifies either a REGEX or WORD_LIST
     - regex field specifies a regex to trigger, if you choose to use REGEX type
-    - matchType could be either PARTIAL or FULL, PARTIAL means the regex only matches part of the finding, maybe first 5 chars, and with PARTIAL specified, we'd deactivate such findings as well, FULL means the regex has to match the whole finding context to deactivate
-      Suppose we have a finding of "4242-4242" with exclusion regex of 4242, if you use PARTIAL, this finding will be deactivated, while FULL then not, since the regex only matches partial of the finding
+    - matchType could be either PARTIAL or FULL, To be a full match, the entire finding must match the regex pattern or word exactly, whereas findings containing more than just the regex pattern or word are considered partial matches.
+Example: suppose we have a finding of "4242-4242" with exclusion regex of 4242, if you use PARTIAL, this finding will be deactivated, while FULL then not, since the regex only matches partial of the finding

 ## Additional Configuration